azaj01/pipelex/docs/index.md

 ## Easily iterate on your pipe

-Now, thanks to our Pipelex language, and its high level of abstraction, you can directly edit the pipeline.
-It's pretty easy even for non-technical users.
+Now, thanks to our Pipelex language, you can easily edit the pipeline, even if you're not a coder.
 Better yet, you can get assisted in making changes with the help of your favorite AI coding assistant.
 To that end, we have prepared comprehensive guides for the most popular AI coding assistants and you can install them with one call:

 ```bash
 pipelex kit rules